phoenicyan/pgnprofiler/README.md

 ## Purpose

 Need an efficient tool to collect trace/profiling info from Intellisoft OLE DB Provider for PostgreSQL.
 The tool should be able to read very long traces from Windows applications and Services (32- and 64-bit), change logging levels, filter for errors, store traces to files, and display previously stored files.
-It has advanced features like injecting itself into another computer where PGNP was not installed and collecting a remote trace.
+It has advanced features like injecting itself into another computer (where PGNProfiler is not installed or there is no local access) and collecting a remote trace.
 It supports light and dark themes.
 Etc.

 ### Prerequisites